Getting GitHub Gists, LaTeX, and Tweet embeds on my blog.

 work as well?
 The two that came seemed like obvious choices were

-react-latex-next
+react-latex-next were

 somewhat easier to implement (but still not easy!).
 For math, I